Bengal Legislative Council: Tenure

 The legislative council was initially given a three-year tenure.
 It became a permanent body under the Government of India Act 1935, which required one third of its members to retire.

 Head of the council

 The Lieutenant Governor was the ex-officio president of the council until 1909, when the council was given the right to elect its president and deputy president.

+Member list of the Bengal Legislative Council in 1921

+The principal officers of the Bengal Legislative Council.